 At Care for Kids School of Early Learning, Kingsley, the passionate and dedicated educators are inspired by the philosophies of Reggio Emilia.
 They are committed to providing the children with a warm, safe, fun, welcoming, inclusive, home-like environment that promotes secure, respectful and reciprocal relationships.
 The architecturally designed nature play areas provide endless learning experiences.
-The chickens, Bella and Tilly, are an integral part of the outdoor program and provide children with valuable opportunities to learn about relationships, empathy and respect.
+The chickens, Henny Penny and Angelina, are an integral part of the outdoor program and provide children with valuable opportunities to learn about relationships, empathy and respect.

 Care for Kids School of Early Learning, Kingsley also offers:

 - Dedicated early childhood teacher and qualified educators

 - Communication and educational planning through secure online app

 - Menus created by Nourished Beginnings that are very low in additives, preservatives and added sugar with nutritious meals cooked daily in our kitchen

 - Weekly yoga and fitness sessions as well as pram walks for the babies